0xForked/whatsapp-notification-service-n/README.md

-# WhatsApp Notification Service with Golang
+# WhatsApp Notification Service

-`gowa` Implements the WhatsApp Web API using [Gin Gonic](https://github.com/gin-gonic/gin) web framework, and also [Gin Swagger](https://github.com/swaggo/gin-swagger) to generate Swagger Documentation (2.0).
+`Gowans` Implement the WhatsApp Web API powered by [rhymen/go-whatsapp](https://github.com/Rhymen/go-whatsapp).

 ## Getting Started
 These instructions will get you a copy of the project up and running on docker container and on your local machine.